Diem-TX-Dang/Multipolar-polarizabilities/README.md

-# Multipolar_polarizabilities

-A workflow for calculating multipolar (dipole-dipole, dipole–quadrupole, quadrupole–quadrupole, dipole–octupole) polarizabilities from Maximally Localized Wannier Functions, and for evaluating the natural optical activity (rotatory power and ellipticity) of materials.
+# Multipolar polarizabilities in materials: ab initio calculations with Wannier functions

 ----------------------------------------------------------------------------------------------------------------------------------

-This code is provided for the paper: "Multipolar polarizabilities in materials: ab initio calculations with Wannier functions".
+This computational data is provided for the paper: "Multipolar polarizabilities in materials: ab initio calculations with Wannier functions".

          [link to be added upon publication]